 I also contend though, that popular feminism does, in fact, owe a debt to liberal feminism’s critique of gendered exclusions in the public and corporate spheres.
-That is, this corporate-friendly popular feminism emanates from an increasing visibility of a gendered disparity in dominant economic spheres – a lack of female CEOs, a lack of female Hollywood directors, a lack of women in technology and media fields, an increased awareness of sexual harassment within corporate industries such as media and technology.
+This corporate-friendly popular feminism emanates from an increasing visibility of a gendered disparity in dominant economic spheres – a lack of female CEOs and film directors, a lack of women in technology and media fields, an increased awareness of sexual harassment within corporate industries such as media and technology.
 The popular feminisms I analyze are, like liberal feminism, in many ways a call to bring more women to the table, simply because they are women.
-It thus has a history in what feminist historian Joan Scott has called an ‘add women and stir’ kind of liberal feminism, where the presence of women is sufficient enough to call feminism into being (Scott, 1991).
+Popular feminism, that is, has a history in what Joan Scott has called an ‘add women and stir’ kind of liberal feminism, where the presence of women is sufficient enough to call feminism into being (Scott, 1991).
 The inclusion of women becomes the solution for all gender problems, not just those of exclusion or absence.
 It is, of course, important to have bodies at the table, but their mere presence doesn’t necessarily challenge the structure that supports, and builds, the table in the first place; as Scott points out, merely including women does not address ‘the framework of (historically contingent) dominant patterns of sexuality and the ideology that supports them’ (Scott, 1991: 25).
-In this way, popular feminism, and its exhortations to simply have more women in various cultural, political and economic realms is similar to liberal efforts to include people of color within a widened field of whiteness, one that continues to shape representation, work, and politics, without interrogating the racism that forms the boundaries of whiteness from the ground up.
+In this way, I think that popular feminism and its exhortations to simply have more women in various cultural, political and economic realms can be read as similar to continuing liberal efforts to include people of color within a widened field of whiteness, one that continues to shape representation, work, and politics.
+This inclusion often comes without interrogating the racism that forms the boundaries and structures of whiteness from the ground up.

 The focus on inclusion by popular and neoliberal feminism is authorized by a specific political economic context.
 The market in feminism is not simply about commodification of slogans, political messages, and feminist products; it is also about validating an economic subject and an economic context, one in which the inclusion of women signals feminism – though this inclusion, this version of feminism, isn’t necessarily committed to interrogating sexist and racist structural ground.
+In other words, as Catherine argues in her book, popular feminism rarely critiques neoliberalism and its values; on the contrary, these values – economic success, new market growth, self-entrepreneurship – are all part and parcel of popular feminism.
+Thus, we can’t analyze popular feminism in isolation; rather, we need to understand it as co-constituitive of capitalist practices, values, and divisions of labor.
+And this leads us to our second theme that connects post, neoliberal, and popular feminism: neoliberal capitalism.

 Media/Capitalism